jetsonhacks/bootFromExternalStorage/README.md

 * Initial Host Ubuntu 20.04 support;

 #### Thanks!
+* Thank you to @KyleLeneau for JetPack 5 initial support
 * Thank you Ran @ranrubin for initial Ubuntu 20.04 support.
 * Thank you Richard @RchGrav for pointing out the AGX typo in the flash script.
 * Thank you Jack @jasilberman and Sergey @sskorol for pointing out a Python issue on Ubuntu 20.04